Thursday, June 23, 2016

 Contemplating the breathtaking landscape, Uncle Hec tells his little companion: “This place is “majestical,” the kid corrects him: “Majestic” is the right word.”

-In every chapter, the film has an incredible new adventure, with clever references to “Rambo,” “The Terminator,” and “The Lord of the Rings” trilogy.
-Also, there is a spectacular car chase comparable to any of the “Mad Max” movies made in Australia.
+the film has an incredible new adventure, with clever references to “Rambo,” “The Terminator,” and “The Lord of the Rings” trilogy.
+Also, the car chase is as spectacular as any in Australia’s “Mad Max” movies.

-“Hunt for the Wilderpeople” remarkably shows children in everyday situations becoming extraordinary – as in the 2004 British film “Millions” by the Oscar-winning director Danny Boyle (“Slumdog Millionaire,” “Trainspotting”) or “Whale Rider,” 2004.
-Also, it has similar humor as in the 2013 Eugenio Derbez Mexican hit “Instructions Not Included.”
+“Hunt for the Wilderpeople” remarkably shows children in everyday situations becoming extraordinary, as in the 2004 British film “Millions” by the Oscar-winning director Danny Boyle (“Slumdog Millionaire,” “Trainspotting”) or “Whale Rider,” 2004.
+Also, it has similar humor to the 2013 Eugenio Derbez Mexican hit “Instructions Not Included.”

-“Hunt for the Wilderpeople” correctly manages to dwell universal values of acceptance, tolerance, diversity, respect and above all... love one another.
+“Hunt for the Wilderpeople” rightly dwells on universal values of acceptance, tolerance, diversity, respect, and, above all, love one another.

 Copyright © Festival in LA, 2016